nene/nene.github.io/_posts/2022-11-05-one-grammar-to-rule-them-all.md

 The downside is the dealing with these `undefined` entries in parse result.

-## Generating multiple parsers from one grammar
+## Approach #2: Generating multiple parsers from one grammar

 This approach is not directly supported by Peggy, but one can write a [plugin][] to make it possible.